suman71/starter-hugo-academic/content/authors/admin/_index.md

 ---
 title: MD SUMAN MIAH
-role: Hydrogeologist and Evaluation Practitioner
+role: Hydrogeologist, Data Analyst and Evaluation Practitioner
 avatar_filename: s_formal_51x51_mm_pp.jpg
-bio: As a M&E-practitioner, I focus on climate change impact/vulnerability/risk assessment, adaptation and resilience research in water management, agriculture and sanitation.
+bio: Experienced and skilled in data acquisition, processing, Monitoring and Evaluation, and GIS mapping through the training and academic journey.
+  Passionate to use these skills to solve the challenging development sector.
 interests:
   - Hydrogeology
   - Monitoring